Murphy homers for 1st hit in MLB debut, A’s blank Angels 4-0

 TRAINER’S ROOM

-Angels: Manager Brad Ausmus hinted that All-Star INF Tommy La Stella, recovering from a broken right leg, might not be ready to rejoin the Angels in Chicago this weekend as hoped.
+Angels: Ausmus hinted that All-Star INF Tommy La Stella, recovering from a broken right leg, might not be ready to rejoin the Angels in Chicago this weekend as hoped.
 La Stella hasn’t progressed in what he is able to do rehabbing.
 “He still at times feels discomfort in the leg with certain movements,” Ausmus said.

 Athletics: RHP Chris Bassitt is expected to rejoin the team Thursday after he and his wife welcomed the birth of their first child, a daughter named Landry Jayne, on Wednesday.
 Bassitt will come off the paternity list and is scheduled to start Saturday against Detroit, two days later than his regular turn in the rotation.